-They'll sweat the details.
 Chances are, you've never planned an event of this magnitude.
 So.
 Many.
 Details.
-Wedding planners have done this before— a lot—so they can help you wrangle details you might otherwise overlook.
+Wedding planners have done this before—like, a lot—so they can help you wrangle details you might otherwise overlook.
 Planners can also help you make the most of your budget and allocate it properly.

-They have insider knowledge of the local market.
 Planners can be a godsend if you're putting together a wedding in a city where you don't reside.
-But locals can benefit, too, because they've likely worked with most of the venues and vendors in town.
-"Since many of us are full-time event planners, we are networking and researching vendors and suppliers to build our network and to stay ahead of the trends almost daily," says Leslie Weekes, wedding and event consultant at D.C. and New York-based Leslie-Manning Events.
+Even if you're keeping things local, you'll be able to benefit from their services because they've likely worked with most of the venues and vendors in town.
+"Since many of us are full-time event planners, we are networking and researching vendors and suppliers to build our network and to stay ahead of the trends almost daily," says Weekes.
 "If we have a client who is looking for a cinematic photographer, finding one does not take weeks of research and sending emails that appear to go into the ether.
 It's one phone call."

 Yes, planners have an inside track, which means sometimes they can save you money—but not always.
 According to Atlanta wedding planner Susan Graham, planners often offer multiple tiers of service.
 Be sure to ask for a customized service if you don't see what you need on the planner's initial price list.

 If your budget is already stretched, but you could really use help, consider a day-of coordinator.
 As Cooke mentions, if you choose a venue that offers prepackaged services, it's also unlikely you'll need a planner's services.

 According to Graham, your wedding planner has the time to chase down obscure details and stay in constant contact with vendors for the day-to-day questions.
 Plus, if something goes awry during the ceremony or reception—and something always does—you don't have to take care of it.
 They'll worry so you don't have to.